IliaLarchenko/albumentations-demo/README.md

 streamlit run src/main.py
 ```

 And then just follow the address you see in console.
-You shoud see something similar to this:
+You should see something similar to this:

 ![screenshot](docs/readme.jpg?raw=true)